Image

 Sheriff Merrifield served with honor, courage and an unwavering dedication to protecting others," an Española Police Department Facebook post states.
 "His courage, strength, and unity will be deeply missed."

-Partly Cloudy , with a high of 90 and low of 70 degrees.
-Partly Cloudy during the morning, sunny in the afternoon, cloudy during the evening, clear overnight.
+Patchy rain nearby, with a high of 92 and low of 61 degrees.
+Sunny in the morning, clear overnight.